akeneo/pim-docs/cookbook/activity_manager/add_project_remover.rst

                 - '@pimee_activity_manager.remover.project'
                 - '@akeneo_storage_utils.doctrine.object_detacher'
             public: false
-            # All project removers MUST be tagged as follow to be managed by the ChainedProjectRemover
+            # All project removers MUST be tagged as follows to be managed by the ChainedProjectRemover
             tags:
                 - { name: pimee_activity_manager.project_remover }